sededu/sededu/README.md

 # SedEdu

 SedEdu is a suite of educational activities related to geomorphology and sedimentology.
-The suite is targeted at grade school educators who want to bring enagaging, interactive, and scientifically relevant activities into their classroom.
+The suite is targeted at grade school educators who want to bring engaging, interactive, and scientifically relevant activities into their classroom.
 SedEdu is built entirely in Python and is *free and open source* software.
-Modules included in SedEdu are built by reseachers at the cutting edge of their fields and are designed to showcase their research in a digestable manner.
+Modules included in SedEdu are built by researchers at the cutting edge of their fields and are designed to showcase their research in a digestible manner.

 ## Getting Started